Snipcola/destroyer-v3/commands.md

 ### Unban

-The unban command unbans all specified users.
+The unban command unbans all specified ids.

 Format:
 ```markdown